Berlin river cruise: Should you book a Spree boat tour?

 In the final section of this article about River Spree cruises in Berlin, I’ll add 3 tips to make your boat tour more enjoyable.

 1. Dress for the weather.
 It doesn’t matter if you take the cruise in winter or summer.
 Make sure to bring something extra for the boat tour.
 Even during the summer, you might feel a cool breeze -Berlin is a windy city.
 On the other hand, dress warm and in layers if you take the trip in the winter.
-And if you feel really cold, spend at least part of the tour in the interior.
+If you feel really cold, spend at least part of the tour indoors.

 2. Arrive on time.
-Arriving on time doesn’t just mean that you won’t lose the cruise.
+Arriving on time doesn’t just mean that you won’t miss the cruise.
 It also means you’ll be able to find the seat you want -indoors or on the deck.
-You can’t pre-book a specific seat, so an early arrival will make this possible if you want to have a window seat inside or a seat next to the water on the deck.
+You can’t pre-book a specific seat, so arriving early will help if you want a window seat inside or a seat next to the water on the deck.

 3. Get the free audio guide.
 If you don’t speak German and your river cruise offers an audio guide, grab one.
-I found the information very useful, and you’ll get extra insights about what you see.
+I found the information very useful, and you’ll gain additional insights into what you see.

-A boat tour on River Spree in Berlin: Conclusion
+A boat tour on the River Spree in Berlin: Conclusion

 People on the deck of Berlin River Cruise